Michael Stock

 As a scholar, his research interests include horror, science fiction, cyberpunk, time travel, apocalyptic films, animation, anime, world cinemas and film and architecture.
 He has taught courses such as “The History of Comic Books”, “The History of Punk”, as well as “The History of the Future.”
-He has taught previously at UC Irvine (2005-2007), Loyola Marymount University (2006-2009), California Institute of the Arts (2010-2012), and currently the Southern California Institute of Architecture since 2015.
+He has taught previously at UC Irvine (2005-2007), Loyola Marymount University (2006-2009), California Institute of the Arts (2010-2012), and SCI-Arc since 2015.
+He also teaches at Pepperdine University.

-At SCI-Arc, in addition to teaching he is the programmer and presenter for the cinema series, which includes discussions related to film, architecture, technology, and visual culture.
-Past guests have included Richard Kelly, Timothy Morton, and Jan Harlan.
-He had previously programmed film nights at Cinefamily from 2009 to 2013.
+At SCI-Arc, in addition to teaching, he is the programmer and presenter for the cinema series, which includes discussions related to film, architecture, technology and visual culture.
+Past guests have included Richard Kelly, Timothy Morton and Jan Harlan.
+He had programmed film nights at Cinefamily from 2009 to 2013.

 Stock first started deejaying live at the Silverlake Lounge in 2004.
-Since 2005, Stock has also been a DJ for the weekly dance night called ‘’Part Time Punks’’ on Sundays (which he co-founded with Ben White of GoGoGo Airheart) at the Echo in Los Angeles.
-In addition, he deejays ‘’Punky Reggae’’ on Fridays at La Cita bar in downtown Los Angeles.
+Since 2005, Stock has also been a DJ for the weekly dance night called Part Time Punks on Sundays (which he co-founded with Ben White of GoGoGo Airheart) at the Echo in Los Angeles.
+In addition, he deejays Punky Reggae on Fridays at La Cita bar in Los Angeles.

 In 2015, his published his first graphic novel, Penny Dora & The Wishing Box.
 He is currently completing his first book, Always Crashing: Automobility and the Cinema, based on his dissertation at UCLA.